 What is the Merit-Based Incentive Payment System (MIPS)?

 The Merit-based Incentive Payment System (MIPS), moves Medicare Part B fee-for-service providers to a framework for incentivized payments that includes a penalty for non-compliance or poor performance.
-MIPS uses the requirements from previous pay-for-performance programs and places them into a single complex program that consists of 4 categories.
+MIPS uses the requirements from previous programs and places them into a single complex program that consists of 4 categories.
 Incentive performance under the program is measured by Quality, Improvement Activities (IA), Promoting Interoperability (PI), and Cost.
-The sum of these four weighted category scores will determine the final MIPS score and resulting payment adjustment, which will be applied to all covered professional services (based on the Physician Fee Schedule) during the payment adjustment year.
+The sum of these four weighted category scores will determine the final MIPS score and resulting payment adjustment.

 What you can expect

 Participating practices who are positioned for success in the program could see a positive scaled adjustment, while under performing practices could see a substantial negative payment adjustment.

 Success in value-based healthcare depends on strong clinical data expertise, deep programmatic knowledge and performance analytic solutions that are flexible and transparent – this is why clients turn to ReportingMD.

 When managing value-based health care programs, often there are information gaps that leaves providers and decision makers blind to quality performance benchmarks and way points.
 Mitigating the risk in these programs depends on bridging the information gap and providing the operational visibility necessary to analyze performance and uncover critical insights.

 Using our value-based care analytic solution, Total Outcomes Management (TOM™), organizations are able to manage risk in any value-based care model.
 TOM™ helps identify critical gaps in patient care and documents actual clinical quality against any public, commercial or custom performance measure.